MashSoftware/diary-api/README.md

 ### Point-in-time events

 These events occurred at a single point in time.
-The `started_at` and `ended_at` attributes are set to the same valid [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) formatted timestamp.
+They have a single `occurred_at` attribute set to the a valid [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) formatted timestamp.

 * Change